Skip to main content

 memory_limit = 2G

-Restart the php-fpm daemon:
+Restart the daemon php-fpm:

 sudo systemctl restart php8.1-fpm.service

-3. Post-Installation: Verifications and Optimizations
+3. Post-Installation: Checks and Optimizations

 • Access the frontend at the URL http://tuo-dominio.com.
 You should see the default homepage.

-Configuration Cron Job
+Cron Job Configuration

 php /var/www/magento/bin/magento cron:install